 KCMO has used SLFRF funds for multiple projects that implement evidence-based interventions.
-Listed below are short descriptions of each applicable project that falls into ECs 1 and 2, along with breakdowns of the amount of funds that have been dedicated to evidence-based interventions.
+Listed below are short descriptions of each applicable project, along with breakdowns of the amount of funds that have been dedicated to evidence-based interventions.

 KCMO is also collecting performance metrics for each of these projects to provide a base of strong causal evidence.
 Such metrics are included for situational awareness.